wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-event-using-microsoft-365/includes/select-right-event-experience.md

 The table has four columns.
 From the left the columns are What type of event, What type of attendee experience, How many people will watch the event live, and What level of video production.

 Under the columns are three rows.
-In each row there are cells highlighted in blue, which show the kind of experience best supported by Microsoft Teams.
+In each row, there are cells highlighted in blue, which show the kind of experience best supported by Microsoft Teams.
 These cells are Single event, Event series, Part of an engagement community, Open two-way discussion, up to 300, and simple webcam and screen share.

 :::image-end:::